-For each assigned paper, you will need to upload a written assignment to Canvas with four sections labeled as follows:
+For each assigned paper, you will need to bring your completed homework to class with four sections labeled as follows:

-- 1. Main points.
-Write a couple sentences summarizing the main points.
-(Or if you feel as if you did not understand the main points, explain why you got stuck.) - 2.
+- 1. Novelty/Importance.
+What, if anything seems novel or important about this paper? - 2.
 Key figure.
 Identify which figure is essential to summarizing the results of the paper and why you picked this figure. - 3.
 Understanding.
 Are there any details or topics that you would like to learn more about or need help understanding? - 4.
 Class discussion.
 Describe a topic or question related to the paper that you would like to discuss with the class.